z-siddiqi/alpaca-market-agent/docs/architecture.md

 - current SPY price, session range, initial balance, recent completed bars, and feed freshness
 - any unresolved thesis, decision, or order lifecycle state
-- the applicable trading mandate, kill-switch state, and provenance timestamps
+- the applicable trading mandate and provenance timestamps

 The snapshot is evidence, not a precomputed decision.
 Option-chain data is not
 preloaded: it is larger, changes quickly, and is irrelevant to most turns.